-- (1) The quorum for a meeting of the committee is 3 committee members. - (2) No business may be transacted by the committee unless a quorum is present. - (3) If a quorum is not present within half an hour of the time the meeting commences, the meeting is adjourned: - (a) to the same place, and - (b) to the same time of the same day in the following week. - (4) If a quorum is not present within half an hour of the time the adjourned meeting commences, the meeting is dissolved. - (5) If the number of committee members is less than the number required to constitute a quorum for a committee meeting, the committee members may appoint 1 or more members of the party as committee members to enable the quorum to be constituted. - (6) A committee member appointed under subclause (5) holds office, subject to this constitution, until the next annual general meeting. - (7) This clause does not apply to the filling of a casual vacancy to which clause 19 applies.
+- (1) The quorum for a meeting of the committee is a majority of committee being more than 50%. - (2) No business may be transacted by the committee unless a quorum is present. - (3) If a quorum is not present within half an hour of the time the meeting commences, the meeting is adjourned: - (a) to the same place, and - (b) to the same time of the same day in the following week. - (4) If a quorum is not present within half an hour of the time the adjourned meeting commences, the meeting is dissolved. - (5) If the number of committee members is less than the number required to constitute a quorum for a committee meeting, the committee members may appoint 1 or more members of the association as committee members to enable the quorum to be constituted. - (6) A committee member appointed under subclause (5) holds office, subject to this constitution, until the next annual general meeting. - (7) This clause does not apply to the filling of a casual vacancy to which clause 17 applies.